top of page

 Technological Advancements

 The future of TV advertising in Japan is likely to be shaped by technological advancements.
 Innovations like augmented reality (AR) and virtual reality (VR) are expected to create more immersive and interactive advertising experiences.
 Brands that leverage these technologies can offer unique and engaging content that stands out in the competitive market.
+Additionally, Smart-TV and set-top box data now let broadcasters deliver different ads to different households watching the same program, reducing wasted impressions and boosting relevance.

 Artificial Intelligence in Advertising